cnlohr/tinyisp-micro/README.md

 Available from OSH Park here:
 	https://oshpark.com/shared_projects/ijclv4pr

 BOM Is pretty cheap.
 Check the kicad folder for more info.
+The file is called tinyispmicro.lst.

 Firmware is slightly modified from the regular USBTinyISP.